Becoming a Foster Parent

 Introduction

 You have reached the site of the Foster Care Homefinding Unit of the Department of Human Services in Monroe County.
-If you are thinking about becoming a foster parent with the Department of Human Services, or looking for more information about the process, read on.
+If you are thinking about becoming a foster parent, or looking for more information about the process, read on.
 We are happy you are here!
 Nurturing a child and keeping him or her safe is the highest community service you can provide for children!

 Need for Foster Parents

 With few exceptions, most of the foster children in Monroe County are in the care and custody of the Department of Human Services.
 On average, Monroe County has approximately 470 children in foster care of all races and ages, from birth to 21.
-Many of these children are returned to their own home when the crisis, which had resulted in their placement into foster care, has passed.
-Others, unable to return home for a variety of reasons, are adopted, often by their foster parent, or child may be placed with a relative through custody or guardianship.
+Many children are returned to their own home when the crisis, necessitating in their placement into foster care, has passed.
+Others, unable to return home for a variety of reasons, are adopted, often by their foster parent, or placed with a relative through custody or guardianship.
 Your help is greatly needed to provide a safe, nurturing home for a child.
 Please see monroefostercare.org for more information.

-Children enter foster care as a result of abuse and/or neglect, as a juvenile delinquent PINS, or as a voluntary placement.
-The need for foster and foster/adoptive homes is great.
-Monroe County Department of Human Services is looking for families who will foster infants, preschoolers, school-age children, adolescents and teens, sibling groups, pregnant and parenting teens, as well as special needs children (e.g. medically frail children).
-The goal is always returning the child home to a parent, however some foster children become available for adoption, and foster parents are often given the opportunity to adopt.
+Children enter foster care most often as a result of abuse and/or neglect, or as a juvenile delinquent at the Court's order.
+The need for foster and foster/adoptive homes is significant and constant.
+Monroe County Department of Human Services is looking for families who will foster infants, preschoolers, school-age children, teens, sibling groups, pregnant and parenting teens, as well as children with special needs (e.g. medically frail children or children with developmental delays).
+The goal is always returning the child home to a parent, however sometimes that is not possible and foster children become available for adoption, giving foster parents the opportunity to adopt.
 Except for personal legal fees, the adoption entails no costs.

 Foster Parenting

 The best foster parents are genuinely interested in providing a child with guidance, love, understanding, and a safe, nurturing home.
 They are structured, set reasonable limits, and have realistic expectations.
 They are flexible and patient, and value children as individuals.
 They communicate effectively, and help children develop positive self-esteem.
-They help children learn appropriate behaviors using positive reinforcement and discipline, and not physical punishment.
-But above all, they integrate the children into their families, even if only for a short time.
+They help children learn appropriate behaviors using positive reinforcement and discipline.
+Above all, they integrate the children into their families, even if only for a short time.

-Foster parents, like the children they help, come from all walks of life.
+Foster parents, like the children they care for, come from all walks of life.
 They live in the city, the suburbs, and the countryside.
-They have children of their own, children who are now adults, or no children.
+They have children of their own, children who are now adults, or no children at all.
 They are male or female, married or single.
 They are at least 21 years of age.
-They are employed or retired, but have a stable income of their own.
-They are free of communicable illness, and have been deemed healthy by their doctor to care for foster children, physically and emotionally.
-Each prospective foster parent must be fingerprinted for a criminal record check as required by New York State.
-Each adult in your household will receive a State Central Registry check with New York State to assure no one has been found guilty of child abuse or neglect.
-Space and safety requirements to accommodate a foster child in your home will be discussed with a Homefinding caseworker.
+They are employed or retired, and have a stable income of their own.
+They have been determined to be physically and emotionally healthy by their doctor.
+Each prospective foster parent and any adult living in the home must be fingerprinted for a criminal record check as required by New York State.
+Each adult in your household will receive a State Central Registry check with New York State to assure no one has been indicated for child abuse or neglect.
+Space and safety requirements to accommodate a foster child in the home will be discussed with a Homefinding caseworker.

 Supports for Foster Parents

-As a foster parent for Monroe County Department of Human Services, you will receive a daily board rate (based on the age and needs of the child), a semi-annual clothing allowance, and Medicaid coverage for each child.
+As a foster parent for Monroe County Department of Human Services, you will receive a daily board rate (based on the age and needs of the child), a diaper and clothing allowance, childcare funding for working foster parents, and Medicaid coverage for each child.
 Medicaid will cover all the child’s medical care, as well as counseling services, as necessary.
-In addition, you will receive casework support from the child’s foster care caseworker, and also support from a Homefinding caseworker.
+In addition, you will receive casework support from the child’s foster care caseworker, and support from a Homefinding caseworker.

 Certification Process

-Interested Monroe County residents will be invited to an Informational meeting, which is held monthly by Homefinding staff.
-If an individual or couple decides to apply for certification, each applicant will then meet with a Homefinding trainer in the home, and if basic qualifications are met (see above), will receive a 10-week training (30 hours in total, usually held in the evenings or Saturdays) provided by Homefinding.
-A Home study will then be written by the Homefinding trainer, after which the applicant becomes certified as a Foster/Adoptive Parent, and is ready to accept our special children into the home!
+Interested Monroe County residents will be invited to an Informational meeting, which is held monthly.
+If an individual or couple decides to apply for certification, each applicant will then meet with a Homefinding caseworker in the home, and if basic qualifications are met (see above), will receive extensive training, usually held in the evenings or Saturdays.
+A Home study will then be written by the Homefinding caseworker, after which the applicant becomes certified as a Foster/Adoptive Parent and is ready to accept foster children into the home!

 Monroe County Foster Care Website